pavelpasha/S52-HPGL-Editor/README.md

 Simple vector HPGL editor.
 ![Screanshot](https://github.com/pavelpasha/S52-HPGL-Editor/blob/master/HPGL_Editor_screanshot.jpg?raw=true)

-# How does it work:
+# How does it works:
 Open a S52 symbol (it can only open one symbol, not a whole Library).
 Example symbols are presented in "symbols" directory.

 The are 3 editing mode: